Tamgha-e-Imtiaz

-Tamgha-e-Imtiaz, also spelled as Tamgha-i-Imtiaz, is a state-organised honour of Pakistan.
+Tamgha-e-Imtiaz, also spelled as Tamgha-i-Imtiaz, is a state-bestowed honour of Pakistan.
 It is given to any civilian in Pakistan based on their achievements.
 While it is a civilian/military award, it can be bestowed upon officers of the Pakistan Armed Forces and worn on their uniform.
 It can also be awarded to foreign citizens who have performed great service to Pakistan.

 Grades of the Order of Imtiaz

 This award is the 4th Grade in the Order of Imtiaz (Excellence).
 The four Grades in the Order of Imtiaz are: